 To prepare the cauliflower, parsnip, and sunchokes you can boil them all at once or steam the cauliflower separately.
 The advantage of steaming is that the cauliflower will be less watery, which is better for consistency.
 Cook them until just fork tender but don't overcook.

 Mix all the ingredients in a food processor (minus the sesame seeds and the turmeric), until they are all mashed but not quite all the way (it needs a little bit of texture).
 Cover and store in the fridge for 1 1/2h.

-When you used a third of the mix, start coating the next batch of balls with white sesame seed and set aside.
-When you have one-third of the mixture left, add turmeric (about 2 tsp) and make the third set of turmeric falafel balls.
+When you used a third of the mix, start coating the next batch of balls with white sesame seeds and set aside.
+When you have one-third of the mixture left, add turmeric (about 2 teaspoons) and make the third set of turmeric falafel balls.

-Heat a frying pan with avocado oil (I used a cast iron) and start frying the balls (test one first to see if the oil is hot enough).
+Heat a frying pan with avocado or extra virgin olive oil (I used a cast iron) and start shallow frying the balls (test one first to see if the oil is hot enough).
 Don't crowd them.
 Make the simple batch first, then the turmeric batch and the sesame coated batch at the end.
 It should take about two minutes to fry on each side.

 Take out on a paper towel.

 Serve with grain-free pita or tortilla, with romaine lettuce and tahini dressing and dash of lemon.
 Sprinkle with dry or fresh parsley.

 This makes 20 pieces but they are quite small, so I counted 4 per serving.